-Example 32.
-Use of TPP by an out-of-state service provider.
+Example 34.
+Use of tangible personal property by an out-of-state service provider.

 Facts: ABC Testing, an out-of-state medical testing company, provides services to Washington customers.
-ABC sends its customer, a Seguim resident, a container which the customer uses to provide a saliva sample.
+ABC sends a customer of its services, a Sequim resident, a container that the customer uses to provide a saliva sample.
 The container is shipped to Sequim and back out of Washington using unaffiliated shipping companies.
 ABC owns the container at all times and its customers are subject to ABC terms and conditions regarding their use of the containers.
 ABC discards the container upon receipt and testing of the customer's sample at their out-of-state business location.

-Conclusion: Use tax is due and sourced to Sequim, the location where the taxpayer made the TPP available for their customer's use.
+Conclusion: Use tax is due and sourced to Sequim, the location where the testing company made the tangible personal property available for their customer's use.

-(b) Retail services described in RCW 82.04.050 (2) (a) are sourced to the location where the taxpayer takes or assumes dominion or control over the article of TPP upon which the service was performed, as a consumer.
+(b) Retail services, which include the installing, repairing, cleaning, altering, imprinting, or improving of tangible personal property for consumers, are sourced to the location where the taxpayer takes or assumes dominion or control over the article of tangible personal property upon which the service was performed.
 Dominion and control includes installation, storage, withdrawal from storage, distribution, or any other act preparatory to subsequent actual use or consumption of the article within this state.

-Example 33.
-TPP repaired by out-of-state business who is not required to register or collect Washington taxes.
+Example 35.
+Tangible personal property repaired by out-of-state business who is not required to register or collect Washington taxes.